Are you sure you want to exit?

 According to Aries, what was the typical image of children in Western Europe during the Middle Ages?

 What historical event generated the need for a large number of children to work for a long time in the 18th and 19th centuries?

 What bill was enacted to protect children from exploitation in Britain in the 1800s?

-What activities were more and more regarded as preferable to almost all children in the 19th century?
+Which activities were becoming regarded as preferable for almost all children in the 19th century?